-Course Objectives: The main objective of this course is to introduce measurable sets, measurable functions and study their various properties.
-The concept of Lebesgue integration as a generalization of Riemann integration will be introduced and cultivated here.
+Course Objectives: The main objective of this course is to introduce the notions of measurable sets by Lebesgue outer measure of a set, measurable functions and study their various properties.
+The concept of Lebesgue integration as a generalization of Riemann integration is also introduced and cultivated here.

-Course Specific Outcomes: After completion of this course a student would have
+Course Specific Outcomes: After completion of this course a student would mainly have